pain-text-format/kkt-automated-subtitles/README.md

 ```
 image_id: 1.png
 subtitle_profile_id: speaker
-This is the name of the speaker.
+content: This is the name of the speaker.

 subtitle_profile_id: content
 fontdata.color: [255, 100, 100]
 fontdata.size: 12
-This is the content spoken by the speaker.
+content: This is the content spoken by the speaker.

 image_id: 2.png
 ...
 ```

 ### Using Configurations
+> TODO: add YAML support.
+> TODO: check this works.

 Instead of loading everything manually into the controller, you can use a `json` file to do it.
 ```
 # config.json